Student Life

 -

-How do I know if I need academic accommodations or not?
+How do I know if I need academic accommodations?

-If you're unsure about whether or not registration with SAS is necessary, we recommend you contact our office or schedule an initial intake appointment with one of our counsellors to discuss your concerns.
+If you're unsure about whether or not registration with SAS is necessary, we recommend you contact our office or schedule an initial intake appointment with one of our accessibility and accommodations specialists to discuss your concerns.

 I need accommodations.
 How do I get an appointment?